ela1nex/website/README.md

 - animated typing effect for site title

 ## 🛒 how to view
-you can visit the live site at: [https://ela1nex.github.io/website] best viewed on laptop
+you can visit the live site at: [https://ela1nex.github.io/website] OR [elainexia.pages.dev] best viewed on laptop

 ## 📦 future updates (?!)